kosalgeek/FileCacher/README.md

 You can however read and write the same file in different Activities.
 Because of this, you have to be careful about the file name.
 The same file name that have different object type can cause your app not responsed (ANR).
 To void ANR, make sure you catch ``ClassCastException`` during the reading cache, e.g ``readCache()`` method.
 See the full code of ``readCache()`` below.

+### You can watch tutorial video of FileCacher at https://www.youtube.com/watch?v=CSBOBbw5rXc

 # SETUP
 1. Download FileCacher.jar
 2. Copy it and paste into your Android project at *App* > *libs* > right click on the jar file and choose *Add as Library*